gunhanb/guenhan/content/software/nmaINLA/index.md

 ---
-nmaINLA is an R package for Bayesian network meta-analysis using integrated nested Laplace approximations ('INLA') which is described in Guenhan, Held, and Friede (2018) <doi:10.1002/jrsm.1285>.
-Includes methods to assess the heterogeneity and inconsistency in the network.
-Contains more than ten different network meta-analysis data.
-'INLA' package can be obtained from <http://www.r-inla.org>.
-We recommend the testing version
+nmaINLA is a package for Bayesian network meta-analysis using integrated nested Laplace approximations (INLA), designed for faster inference than traditional MCMC-based workflows while still supporting key model components such as heterogeneity and inconsistency.

+It accompanies the methodology from Guenhan, Held, and Friede (2018) <doi:10.1002/jrsm.1285> and is intended for applied network meta-analysis where computational efficiency and practical model fitting both matter.